turingschool/alumni-site/volunteer.md

 ## Recruitment and Admissions
 Opportunities for you to connect with prospective Turing students:
 * Refer folks by sending them to our <a href="https://turing.edu/programs" target="_blank">Programs page</a>
 * Almost every applicant reports that they read reviews of the program before attending.
-Please add your experience to <a href="https://www.coursereport.com/schools/turing" target="_blank">Course Report</a>, <a href="https://www.switchup.org/bootcamps/turing-school-of-software-and-design" target="_blank">SwitchUp</a>, <a href="https://careerkarma.com/schools/turing/" target="_blank">Career Karma</a>, and even <a href="https://www.google.com/maps/place/Turing+School+of+Software+%26+Design/@46.423669,-129.9427085,3z/data=!3m1!4b1!4m6!3m5!1s0x876c78c4f77d2b15:0x3ff4c7d558d0edd1!8m2!3d46.423669!4d-129.9427086!16s%2Fg%2F11b5wnd6_b" target="_blank">Google</a>.
+Please add your experience to <a href="https://www.coursereport.com/schools/turing" target="_blank">Course Report</a>, <a href="https://www.switchup.org/bootcamps/turing-school-of-software-and-design" target="_blank">SwitchUp</a>, <a href="https://careerkarma.com/schools/turing/" target="_blank">Career Karma</a>, and even <a href="https://www.google.com/maps/place/Turing+School+of+Software+%26+Design/@46.423669,-129.9427085,3z/data=!3m1!4b1!4m6!3m5!1s0x876c78c4f77d2b15:0x3ff4c7d558d0edd1!8m2!3d46.423669!4d-129.9427086!16s%2Fg%2F11b5wnd6_b" target="_blank">Google</a>
 * Help our Marketing Team by <a href="https://docs.google.com/forms/d/e/1FAIpQLScoiT6jO4W1xneJLOmWySEj4CH5g8d9wS4Tmsj2KQF_mrp3jA/viewform" target="_blank">sharing your Turing story</a>
 * Join the #prospective_contacts Slack channel to help our Recruitment Coordinators answer questions from prospective students

 ## Donating to Turing
 Many companies want to support nonprofits that their employees are passionate about.
 If you are interested in <a href="https://turing.edu/donate" target="_blank">donating to Turing</a>, check to see if your organization matches donations or gives grants.
 Contact your HR or DEI lead to ask about:
-* Corporate sponsorship of scholarships, Launch, or DEI efforts
+* Corporate sponsorship of <a href="https://turing.edu/financing/scholarships" target="_blank">scholarships</a>, <a href="https://turing.edu/launch/launch" target="_blank">Launch</a>, or <a href="https://writing.turing.edu/turings-demo-comp-is-a-glimpse-at-a-more-diverse-accessible-tech-industry/" target="_blank">DEI efforts</a>
 * Grant making for nonprofits that increase diversity and inclusion in the tech sector, workforce development, or reducing income inequality
 * Matching cash donations of volunteer hours